Shizu Saldamando

-Shizu Saldamando (born 1978 in San Francisco, CA), is an American visual artist.
+Shizu Saldamando (born 1978 in San Francisco, CA) is an American visual artist.
 Her work merges painting and collage (often using origami paper) in portraits that often deal with social constructs of identity and subcultures.
-She has worked in the genre of arte paño, a type of prison art involving portraits of family members and friends drawn in ball-point pen on napkins or handkerchiefs.
 Saldamando also works in video, installation and performance art.
+She has been featured in numerous exhibitions, has attained accolades like that of Wanlass Artist in Residence, and is a successful writer, tattoo artist, and social activist.